SinghAman1/Indian-temples/README.md

 ## A user can

-*register himself on the app
+1.register himself on the app
-*view temples
+2.view temples
-*add reviews
+3.add reviews

 ## An Owner of a temple can

-*view and edit his temple
+1.view and edit his temple
-*Delete temples made by him.
+2.Delete temples made by him.
-*add new images
+3.add new images

 View live App
 Hosted at https://desolate-savannah-29894.herokuapp.com/